 The real estate market can be pretty volatile, so an owner’s estimation of her property’s worth may not be very accurate (although it may have been a few months ago).
 Further, the huge range of factors that go into the mix makes it difficult to predict a home’s worth.
 And that’s why a CMA is so critical – because it relies on the only reliable value predictor: comparisons with similar properties.

 Benefit 1: A Property’s True Value

-As indicated just above, the primary benefit of determining your property value in Los Angeles by means of a CMA is that it allows you to arrive at a true and fairly accurate valuation.
+As indicated just above, the primary benefit of determining your property value in Riverside by means of a CMA is that it allows you to arrive at a true and fairly accurate valuation.
 Without that, you could price too low and lose a lot of money, or price too high and not sell at all.
 Taking into account common attributes like size, location, condition, and features, the CMA will tell you what buyers will actually be willing to pay for your property.

 Benefit 2: Many Types of Listings Included

 Another benefit of a CMA for determining your property value in Riverside consists in the fact that it canvasses many types of listings.
 This way, nothing is left out of the reckoning in determining value.
 For example:

 - Pending Listings – These are listings for which a sales contract has been inked, but the sale has not been closed.
 These can indicate the direction or the market.

 - Active Listings – Active listings include properties currently listed for sale and may help you determine prices that hinder sales.